majkelw/ppkwu_lab5/README.md

 # Documentation API

-API to search employee from the website https://panoramafirm.pl/ It generates vcard for the specified employee
+API to search employees from the website https://panoramafirm.pl/ It generates vcard for the specified employee